wlmwng/us-right-media-config/kibana/kibana.md

 ```
 DELETE /inca_alias
 ```
-5.  and correctly add the alias as an alternative way to reference the `inca` index
+5.  and correctly add the alias as pointer to the `inca` index
 ```
 POST _aliases
 {